vogtb/spreadsheet/README.md

 ### Test all functions in src/Utilities

+### CONVERT could offer more accurate conversions for units in the same system
+For example 64 tbs to a qt.

 ### Sheet.ts and parser.js should be able to concatenate strings
 E.g. `=COUNTIFS(A7:A24, ">6", B7:B24, "<"&DATE(1969,7,20))`